Find Affordable College Courses

 Murray, KY

-With a ranking of #20, Murray State University did quite well on this year’s most popular schools for special education students working on their bachelor’s degree.
-Located in the town of Murray, Murray State is a public school with a medium-sized student population.
+Murray State University landed the #20 spot in the 2023 rankings for the most popular bachelor’s degree special education programs.
+Located in the remote town of Murray, Murray State is a public college with a medium-sized student population.

 Women make up 92% of the special ed majors at the school.